RubaP/IDLEAnalyzer/README.md

     * After this installation IDLE will show PEP8 style check toggle menu in Options.
     * Once PEP8 check enabled the current module is checked by pep8 tool and the defects will be shown in a extended left pane.
     *Defect codes will be listed as a Buttons, button click leads to highlighting the line and column of the defect and scroll editor window if needed.
-    *It is expected that the developer will correct the defect with the help of the message and eventually press the Resolve button,which refresh the pane.
+    *It is expected that the developer will correct the defect with the help of the message and eventually press the Resolved button,which refresh the pane.

 2. Metrics details.
     TODO